 For students who do end up struggling in Algebra in eighth grade, the study suggests alternative approaches to a straight repetition of the course.
 Among the possibilities: focusing on particular content areas, using a tutor or other support services, assigning a teacher with different instructional approaches and mixing Algebra and geometry to avoid the stigma of retaking the subject.
 For seventh graders with a weak math foundation, the study suggests a two-year pre-algebra course, with an extended learning period, leading up to Algebra in ninth grade, the first of four years of high school math.

-Filed under: Achievement Gap, Common Core standards, Featured, Reporting & Analysis, Research and Reports, Standardized tests, STEM, Tests & Assessments · Tags: Bill Honig, Center for the Future of Teaching and Learning, Instructional Quality Committee, WestEd
+Filed under: Achievement Gap, Common Core, Featured, K-12 Reform, Reporting & Analysis, Research and Reports, State and Federal Policies, STEM, Tests and Assessments · Tags: Bill Honig, Center for the Future of Teaching and Learning, Instructional Quality Committee, WestEd